Blackout (Dropkick Murphys album): History

 The song "Buried Alive" deals with the Quecreek Mine Rescue which occurred in July 2002, describing the plight nine Pennsylvania coal miners faced while trapped underground for four days.

+The album was the last to feature the band's touring and recording bagpipe player Joe Delaney.
+Delaney was with the band from 1998-1999 however left and was replaced by Spicy McHaggis in 2000.
+Following the departure of McHaggis in 2003, Delaney would return to record Blackout and was replaced for the tour in 2003 by Scruffy Wallace who remained with the band until 2015.

 Reception

 Allmusic gave Blackout a score of four stars out of five, saying that the album was the band's "tightest material to date" and that it combined the "intensity" of earlier albums with "a bit more polish."

 PopMatters praised the album by saying "What makes the album work is the band realizing that no song should be filler on a record."
 They also compared “World Full of Hate” (which they called the highlight of the record) to Green Day's "Good Riddance (Time of Your Life)" and called "Dirty Glass" a 'modern day' "Fairytale of New York."
 Punknews.org's review commented on the band's more stripped-down sound on this record: "On their latest effort the band have dropped most of the Irish instruments and arrangements from their sound and focused more on a punk sound with a folksy edge to it."
 It also pointed out the band's lyrical maturity.
 "The songwriting also seems more mature than before and the lyrics have matured to deal with a variety of topics including the plight of the working class, changes in life, life’s failures, and the loss of loved ones," they noted.